 Wilcox is a tiny town located in the state of Pennsylvania.
 With a population of 354 people and just one neighborhood, Wilcox is the 1038th largest community in Pennsylvania.
-Wilcox has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Wilcox has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Wilcox is generally considered to be a blue-collar town.
-62.84% of the Wilcox workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wilcox, you'll notice that it is more blue-collar than most other communities in America.
+62.84% of Wilcox’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wilcox is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Wilcox who work in healthcare (8.20%), teaching (7.10%), and personal care services (6.56%).

-Wilcox is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wilcox does not have a public transit system used by locals to get to and from work.

 The per capita income in Wilcox in 2022 was $20,915, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $83,660 for a family of four.